khairinahusny/khairinahusny/README.md

 :mortar_board: I'm a computer science graduate from University of Malaya (majored in Artificial Intelligence :sparkles:)

-:seedling: An AI apprentice at Skymind AI Berhad.
+:seedling: Was an AI apprentice at Skymind AI Berhad for 6 months.
 Striving to be a Deep Learning Engineer soon!:muscle:

 I’m currently working on real-time OCR projects and other deep learning stuffs! :satisfied:
 I do have a love/hate relationship with programming tho :joy: